Summer is around the corner, and we’re already springing outdoors for swimming, boating, biking, hiking, camping and playground romping.

 Here are six ways to stay safe:

-1. Minimize the risk of mosquito virus
+1. Minimize the risk of mosquito-borne viruses

-In 2015, 48 states and the District of Columbia reported West Nile virus infections in people, birds or mosquitoes, the Centers for Disease Control and Prevention says.
+Last year, 2,038 cases of West Nile virus infections in people were reported to the Centers for Disease Control and Prevention.

 2. Keep Lyme disease at bay